Zhouyuan-Chen/Zhouyuan-Chen.github.io/_pages/about.md

 My name could be pronounced like Chow-Yan Chan, you can also call me Cavers if it is easier for you to pronounce.

-If you ask me why chose Graphics?
-The answer must be Graphics is the most romantic thing I can imagine!
+If you ask me why Graphics?
+The answer must be that graphics is the most romantic thing I can imagine!